Gdasl/picoCTF2017/Level 4/Encrypted Shell.md

  96 long.

  A quick test reveals that encrypting "Invalid password!\n" with the method outlined in the shell file yields a hex string 96 long.
 SO that must be it.

+ Also, A is printed by the service but serves no real other purpose.
+That leads me to think that it is the key to this whole thing.
+We need the small exponent a, the correct one, in order to be able to decrypt whatever was sent.